 Sickle Cell Anemia

-Sickle cell anemia is a genetic condition that requires lifelong care.
+Sickle cell anemia is an inherited blood disorder that can cause life-threatening complications and requires specialist care.

-We will help you or your loved one manage this disease with the goal of decreasing complications over one's lifetime.
+At the University of Maryland Medical Center (UMMC), we will help you or your loved one manage sickle cell anemia with the goal of decreasing complications and improving quality of life.

-We provide multiple perspectives in caring for our patients with sickle cell anemia and work closely with teams throughout the hospital.
-In addition, we champion initiatives with our emergency department to provide rapid care for patients presenting with sickle cell pain crisis (vaso-occlusive pain crisis).
+We provide multiple perspectives in caring for our patients with sickle cell anemia.
+We work closely with teams throughout the hospital to improve outcomes for patients living with sickle cell disease.

 Sickle Cell Anemia Treatment